-That's why medical professionals should take hearing loss in older adults seriously, explained Dr. Harvey Abrams, an audiologist with decades of experience as a researcher at both private and public organizations, at the 2019 Empower conference.
+That's why medical professionals should take hearing loss in older adults seriously, explained Dr. Harvey Abrams, an audiologist with decades of experience as a researcher at both private and public organizations.
 "To dismiss it as a normal part of aging, that's bordering on malpractice."

 As Tassos adapts to his hearing aids—and a more enriched life—he can't imagine going back to a hearing-deprived life.

 "[It's] now becoming part of my 'new normal.'
 I feel more alert—and I believe I am, as I visualize more brain areas coming back online."